Procrastination was the cause of all my sorrow. I don’t know

 what that big word means.
 I’ll look it up tomorrow.

 Doesn’t it frustrate you when you have to do something you need to do, but you just don’t want to do it or you can’t get yourself motivated?

-Are tickets for everything always double what they were originally by the time you get around to buying them?
+Are tickets for everything always double what they cost originally by the time you get around to buying them?

 Do you deny being a procrastinator claiming instead that you just prefer doing all your work in a deadline-induced panic?

 And a rowing machine.